terse init, write jobs inside it, and run terse deploy to ship the whole project at once.

 - Create.
 Run

 terse init <name>to scaffold a new project.
 The CLI sets up the files, installs dependencies, opens the browser to authenticate you, and runsterse generateagainst your connected integrations. - Develop.
-Define jobs in
+Define each job in its own file under

-src/terse.jobs.ts(or split them across files and import them for side effects).
+src/jobs/and import it for side effects from thesrc/terse.jobs.tsmanifest.
 Runterse generateagain whenever you add or reconfigure an integration. - Test.
 Run

 terse testto execute jobs locally against sample events. - Deploy.
 Run